gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 #### Connecting to a back-end system

-Executing `ui5 serve` in your project with the configuration below in the `ui5.yaml` file would forward any request starting with the `path` parameter to the provided back-end `url`.
+Executing `npx fiori run` in your project with the configuration below in the `ui5.yaml` file would forward any request starting with the `path` parameter to the provided back-end `url`.

 ```
 - name: fiori-tools-proxy